11 tips to cope with anxiety about coming out of lockdown

 3. Get your information from the right sources

-Lots of conflicting and confusing information about COVID-19 and the easing of restrictions, makes it hard to know what you can and cannot do or who to trust.
+Lots of conflicting and confusing information about COVID-19 can make it harder to know what to do or believe.

-If you are not sure what is or is not allowed, stick to trusted sources like GOV.UK and the NHS COVID-19 pages for the most up-to-date information.
+If you are finding news and information about COVID-19 overwhelming or worrying, try to limit how much you consume.
+Stick to trusted sources like GOV.UK and the NHS COVID-19 pages for the most up-to-date information.

 4. Discuss any changes with others